BedrockStreaming/forms/apps/docsite/docs/form-builder.md

 ---

-Dictionary components (field components) must accept three props:
+Dictionary components (field components) can use some defined props,

-- propRef: the field registered ref
-- name: the id of the field element
-- onChange: the onChange callback

 Here are all the base props that will be passed to every FormField.